When you think about your dog’s vital organs, which ones come to mind? Many pet owners name the heart, brain, and lungs, for good reason.

 - Metabolizing sources of energy

-- Eliminating harmful waste
+- Eliminating harmful toxins and waste

-- Controls hormones including thyroid hormones
+- Regulating hormones (e.g., thyroid hormone)

 Types of Liver Disease